By Richard Wilson

 There will be an emphasis on candidates developing the ability to walk the challenging line of acting as both peer and expert with their colleagues.
 Other components of the program will include occasional meetings of the full cohort of 35 participants in Trenton, as well as a clinical experience designed to meet the individual goals of each candidate.

-At press time, the NJDOE was reviewing applications for the approval of programs of study, including the NJEA Teacher Leader Academy.
-Once the NJEA Teacher Leader Academy receives initial approval, we will release an application for those interested in applying to be part of the initial cohort.
+The NJDOE has reviewed and given conditional approval to NJEA’s application for the Teacher Leader Academy.
+With conditional approval, we can begin to accept applications from prospective candidates.
+We anticipate full approval later this fall, following the Department’s qualitative peer review process.
 With a limited number of seats available in the first pilot year, the competitive application process will include an application, an interview, and collegial references who can attest to the candidate’s leadership skills.
-We anticipate the application will be available in the beginning of September.
-It will be posted on njea.org.
 The application deadline is Oct.
 31.

 The tuition for the program is $5,000, which can be paid in installments over the course of the program.
 While language in your local collective bargaining agreement might place a limit on tuition reimbursement, schools can also use Title II funds from the Every Student Succeeds Act (ESSA) to fund professional development activities that build capacity for teacher leadership.
 The NJEA Teacher Leader Academy would be eligible for such funding.